 Existing Alternative Fuel Regulations Affecting AJF

 The overall goal of most existing alternative fuel mandates and regulations is the deployment of sustainable alternative fuels for surface transportation.
 These regulatory programs vary in their inclusion or exclusion of alternative jet fuel.
 Neither the U.S. Renewable Fuel Standard (RFS) nor the European Commission’s Renewable Energy Directive (RED) explicitly include a requirement for alternative jet fuel within their larger fuel mandates.
 However, both allow jet fuel to count toward their mandates.
-The California Air Resources Board (CARB) is currently considering including AJF in the CA Low Carbon Fuel Standard (LCFS) beginning in 2019.
+The California Air Resources Board (CARB) has included AJF in the CA Low Carbon Fuel Standard (LCFS) since January 2019.

 Voluntary Certification Schemes